 Deeper into Venice

-Discover fascinating spots beyond the classics
+Fascinating spots beyond the classics

 Venture to Venice's iconic island trio

-There are over 100 islands in the lagoon, but the most famous ones are Murano, Burano, and Torcello.
+There are over 100 islands in the lagoon, but perhaps the most famous ones are Murano, Burano, and Torcello.

 Murano has been the heart of Venice's renowned glass-making industry since 1291.